Finding a rental property

 In Luxembourg, supply of housing is low but demand high.

-Certainly, if you are moving from overseas but unsure of how long you'll stay, then renting a property is the best accommodation option.
+However, if you are moving from overseas, and unsure of how long you'll stay, then renting a property is the cheapest accommodation option.

 Work and school locations are the two biggest influencers in deciding where you should rent.
 Whilst public transport is free in Luxembourg, journey times can quadruple during rush hour making even short commutes time-consuming.